 Company culture survey questions

-- Is the company’s mission statement clear, and does it inspire you to contribute your best work?
+13. Is the company’s mission statement clear, and does it inspire you to contribute your best work?

 A successful mission statement is built on shared values and motivates employees to work toward the same goal.
 It brings purpose to the work you do and fosters a community mindset as your whole team invests in making the mission a reality.

-- Do you feel the company fosters inclusion and protects employees from discrimination and harassment?
+14. Do you feel the company fosters inclusion and protects employees from discrimination and harassment?

-Your HR department can have all the best policies in place, but if inclusion and diversity are not embraced as part of the culture, it can be difficult to protect your team from discrimination and harassment.
+Your HR department can have all the best policies in place.
+Still, if inclusion and diversity are not embraced as part of the culture, it can be challenging to protect your team from discrimination and harassment.

-- Does this company take the time to celebrate your success?
+15. Does this company take the time to celebrate your success?

 Celebrating wins boosts morale and makes people want to keep working hard.
 You don’t need to throw a big company blowout every time someone meets a professional goal, but mark achievements with positive feedback and recognition of some kind.
 A party now and then doesn’t hurt, either.

-The responses you get for this employee survey question say it all.
+The responses you get for this survey question say it all.
 End of the day, you want employees to love working for your company so much that they want to share it with their friends.